valora-inc/hooks/docs/position-pricing-hooks.md

 ### Testing a Position Pricing Hook

-The [hooks live preview](live-preview.md) mode in Valora, is the easiest way to test your position hook while developing it.
+The [hooks live preview](live-preview.md) mode in Valora is the easiest way to test your position hook while developing it.

 Alternatively, you can use the `getPositions` script via the command line.